Learn how to make pearl earrings that look super complicated and fancy but actually whip up super fast.

 By the way, for your convenience, I have included affiliate links.
 You can read my full disclosure here.

 For the longest time, these were my bread-and-butter jewelry.
 I always had a stand full of them at my shows and they were always one of my best sellers, if not the best seller.
 It still makes me smile when I see someone I know wearing a pair of them.

-- I use 7.0 mm inner diameter sterling silver rings
+- 6 large open jump rings (I use 7.0 mm inner diameter sterling silver rings)

-- I use 4.5 mm inner diameter sterling silver rings
+- 6 smaller open jump rings (I use 4.5 mm inner diameter sterling silver rings)

-- I use 3.5 mm inner diameter sterling silver rings
+- 2 small open jump rings (I use 3.5 mm inner diameter sterling silver rings)

 - 2 ball head pins

 - Make four sets of mobius spirals: 2 sets with the 7.0 jump rings and two sets with the 4.5 jump rings.

 - String one of the freshwater pearls onto the headpin.

 - Trim off the ends so that there is about 1 cm of pin sticking out above the pearl.

 - Bend the pin at about a 90-degree angle.

 - Wrap the hand pin around one nose of the round-nose pliers OR step pliers to form a loop above the bead.

 - Take one of the 3.5 mm jump rings and loop it through the large spiral and through the headpin you just made.